 Providing additional facilities such as showers, changing rooms and lockers can also encourage longer journeys.
 You should also consider whether high-profile bicycle parking outside your premises can attract customers.

 Pushing for improved cycle routes around your premises and on regular routes to work can also make cycling more attractive.
 In leased or shared business centres talk to the landowner about improvements which your business needs.
 Larger businesses with their own premises may invest in dedicated cycling routes within their grounds.

 Safety is a major barrier to cycling to work, particularly in areas of Northern Ireland where cycling infrastructure is poor or non-existent.
-Contact the Department for Regional Development and your local district council about improving cycling infrastructure in the area, or to discuss issues that arise with roads and junctions around your workplace.
+Contact the Department for Infrastructure (DfI) and your local district council about improving cycling infrastructure in the area, or to discuss issues that arise with roads and junctions around your workplace.

 Cycling training can be provided to help staff gain confidence - find out about Bikeability cycle training.
 Promoting cycling to work can include regular cycling events, taking parts in external 'cycle to work' competitions with other businesses and getting involved with events like Bike Week.